What is content marketing?

 How to craft a content strategy for your brand

 There is a lot to think about when it comes to crafting a successful content strategy.
-We will go through them here but if you are a small business, don’t worry, we’ll share our top tips on content marketing on a shoestring at the end.
+We will go through them here but if you are a small business, don’t worry, we’ll share our top tips on content on a shoestring at the end.

 Planning and practicalities